To attorney Willard P Techmeier, there’s nothing inherently complex to explain the success he and his law firm have had over the years.

 Prior to forming the firm, Techmeier worked at two other Milwaukee firms after getting his J.D. from Marquette University Law School in 1970.
 Attorney Willard P Techmeier joined forces with the national Cochran firm in 2009.

-How the Wisconsin Accident Attorney Can Help
+How Will and the Techmeier Law Firm Can Help

 He is a frequent speaker at Continuing Legal Education seminars and other gatherings, is a certified civil trial advocate by the National Board of Trial Advocacy, and has recently become a certified civil pretrial practice advocate by the National Board of Civil Pretrial Advocacy.

-He is AV-rated by Martindale Hubbell, has been recognized by Milwaukee Magazine as one of the area’s top personal-injury lawyers and has been selected by the Super Lawyers peer-rating service since 2006 as one of the top lawyers in Milwaukee.
+Will is AV-rated by Martindale Hubbell, has been recognized by Milwaukee Magazine as one of the area’s top personal-injury lawyers and has been selected by the Super Lawyers peer-rating service since 2006 as one of the top lawyers in Milwaukee.

 He and his wife, Paulette M. Friesch, who also practices in the firm, enjoy traveling when their busy schedules allow.